GamingLiamStudios/glOS2/README.md

 ## Legaliese

 I'm NOT going to be rolling my own bootloader this time.
 We will be using [Multiboot2](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html) with a default bootmgr of [GRUB2](https://www.gnu.org/software/grub/index.html).
 Of course this isn't directly packaged with the OS and will have to be installed seperately for development purposes.
 However, I am planning to take an ArchLinux style approach to installing this shit, so GRUB2 is likely to be packaged with any release of this OS.
-Pretty much this means the GPL license from Multiboot2 & GRUB2(later) is going to have to be included in here, so I'll place it [here](licenses/multiboot2).
+Pretty much this means the GPL license from GRUB2 is going to have to be included in here, so I'll place it [here](LICENSES/GPL-3_0).

+As for the License of glOS2, It is [`LGPL-2.1-only`](https://spdx.org/licenses/LGPL-2.1-only.html).
+This is so any parts of glOS that CAN be used as a library, such as any of the syscalls, are able to be used freely in propietary software.
+However any modifications to the source of glOS MUST be kept OpenSource & redistributed under `LGPL-2.1-only`.
+Cause if you fix something, submit a PR so everyone else can easily enjoy it.

 ## Here's the plan